Male Infertility | Symptoms, Diagnosis & Treatments

 Varicocele

 Varicoceles are enlarged veins inside the testicle.
 The prevailing theory on the effects of varicoceles on fertility is that these enlarged veins may increase the temperature of the testicles, resulting in impaired sperm production.
+Currently, there is no known cause of varicocele.

 Symptoms

-One testicle significantly larger than the other may be a sign of varicocele.
+• One testicle significantly larger than the other may be a sign of varicocele.
 An ultrasound can determine whether a vein is enlarged.

 Treatment

-Varicocele can be surgically repaired through balloon surgery and microsurgery.
-ICSI can circumvent any of the problems varicocele might create.
+• Varicocele can be surgically repaired through balloon surgery and microsurgery.
+ICSIcan circumvent any of the problems varicocele might create.

-There is no evidence that correction of varicocele improves fertility.
+• There is no evidence that correction of varicocele improves fertility.

 Vasectomy Reversal

 Vasectomy reversals are not always successful and depend on when the vasectomy was performed, the amount of vas removed and circulating antibody levels.
 The procedure can cause a man to develop other problems, such as blockages, immunological issues and an infertility condition named azoospermia.
+Some men who have had a vasectomy change their minds and want the condition reversed.

 Symptoms

-None.
+• None.

 Treatment

-It is not uncommon for men to develop antisperm antibodies in the years after vasectomy.
-If a man has had a vasectomy for more than 10 years, it’s possible his body will not produce viable sperm.
+• If a man has had a vasectomy for more than 10 years, it’s possible his body will not produce viable sperm.

 Enquiries